dhoeben/esp32-opentherm/README.md

 Tested OK on ESPHome software version 2025.9.3 - 2025.10.1

 ### 🏠 OpenTherm Gateway (ESPHome + ESP32)
-This project is still a work in progress and will implements a **fully native OpenTherm Gateway** using an **ESP32-S3** and ESPHome.
+This project is still a work in progress and will implements a **fully native OpenTherm Gateway** using an **ESP32-S3** chip and ESPHome.
 It acts as a modern, reliable, and flexible interface between your boiler and Home Assistant — featuring full OpenTherm communication, diagnostics, and web-accessible emergency controls.
-To create the PCB just download the files from .pcb folder, then order at your convenience.
+To create the PCB just download the gerber files from .pcb folder, then order at your convenience.

+Feel free to also use my thermostat I created, which uses a E-ink display and is also fully customizable.
+Also has his own PCB you can just order! https://github.com/dhoeben/esp32-thermostat.

 ### ⬇️ Installation
 1) Download latest release